Game Design Challenge

 - Give an overview of your game.
 Include some of the context of the theme to describe it.

-- Describe your interpretation of the theme, “Winter is Coming,” as it relates to your game.
+- Describe your interpretation of the theme, “Trust,” as it relates to your game.

 - If you have backstory, characters, or world description include it here.